What to Know: We independently review products we recommend. If you click on links we provide, we may earn a commission. Learn more.

 So today, we will tell you how to find the best affordable massage gun for your needs.

 We know there are plenty of cheap devices on Amazon.
 We will not list any of those here – we know most are crap.
 Instead, we will list devices that we have tested and proved ourselves.

 Also, look out for our reasoning behind the picks and how the cheap guns differ from their expensive counterparts.

 - Our top pick for the best cheap massage gun is the Taotronics TT-PCA004.
-Its impressive performance, robust motor, good ergonomics, and long-lasting battery make it an exceptional value, especially at the discounted price of $54 with code TT10.
+Its impressive performance, robust motor, good ergonomics, and long-lasting battery make it an exceptional value, especially at the discounted price with code BF50.

 - Many of the least expensive massage guns have a low stroke length and deliver a vibrational feel.

 - Despite the low price, these massage guns can still be effective if they offer ample stall force and a high number of percussions per minute.

 - The key to an effective budget massage gun is its ability to maintain a fast revving speed, even when pressed against the body.